Joanna (1925 film)

 Joanna is a 1925 American silent romantic comedy film produced and directed by Edwin Carewe and distributed by First National Pictures.
 The film was based on the short story "Joanna, of the Skirts Too Short and the Lips Too Red and the Tongue Too Pert" by Henry Leyford Gates.
-The film starred Dorothy Mackaill and Jack Mulhall, and it also marked the first motion picture appearance of Mexican actress Dolores del Río.
+The film starred Dorothy Mackaill and Jack Mulhall and marked the first motion-picture appearance of Mexican actress Dolores del Río.

 Plot

-As described in a review in a film magazine, Joanna (Mackaill), a poor saleswoman in a swell establishment is suddenly notified that a million dollars has been placed to her credit.
-This gives her an entree into the fast wealthy set but results in alienating her real sweetheart, a struggling young architect.
-There follows an era of gay parties and reckless spending and in a couple of years the million is gone.
+As described in a review in a film magazine, Joanna (Mackaill), a poor saleswoman in a swell establishment, is suddenly notified that a million dollars has been placed to her credit.
+This gives her an entry into the fast wealthy set but results in alienating her real sweetheart, a struggling young architect.
+There follows an era of gay parties and reckless spending, and in a couple of years the million is gone.
 Her wealthy admirer (Nicholson) makes a proposal without mentioning marriage and she almost kills him.
 She then learns it was an experiment resulting from a discussion among wealthy men as to whether the modern girl would remain "good" in the face of temptation after acquiring a taste of luxury, and she was selected because one of the men who formerly loved her mother believed in her.
-This man adopts her as his daughter and her sweetheart comes back to her.
+This man adopts her as his daughter, and her sweetheart comes back to her.